-Estimated construction related noise impacts were evaluated consistent with the methodology in Section 9.1.5 from the DMBR LA111.
+Estimated construction related noise impacts were evaluated consistent with the methodology in Section 9.1.5: Assessment of Construction Noise and Vibration Impacts from the DMBR LA111.
 The Future No-Build was assumed to require no new construction, and therefore, it was assumed to create no change in noise level for construction.

-As described in Section 9.3.1, the Proposed Project will be built in phases.
+As described in Section 9.3.1: Construction Phase, the Proposed Project will be built in phases.
 Construction phases are estimated to occur in 2026, 2036, 2046, 2060, and 2074.
 The 2026 construction phase noise impacts are estimated to be representative of all subsequent construction phases.